e-sim/pdf-text-extraction-benchmark/README-patas.md

 ## Useage and Evaluation of Tools for Text Extraction from PDF ##

-#About#
+This readme applies specifically to usage on patas, the server used by the department of Linguistics at University of Washington.

+### About

-The script run_extr.sh, found under (location), is a helper script for extractor.py (in evaluation/bin), which in turn can use a multitude of tools (okay, 13 tools) to extract text from PDFs.
+The script run_extr.sh, found in the main folder, is a helper script for extractor.py (in evaluation/bin), which in turn can use a multitude of tools (okay, 13 tools) to extract text from PDFs.
 The extractor was originally meant to take large batches of PDFs and extract text using multiple different tools; each tool would then have its own output folder full of plain text files.
 The intent was then to compare and evaluate the results from these different tools by comparing them against a benchmark.

 run_extr.sh can be used in the same way, but the standard use would be to select a text extraction tool to run on a batch of PDFs.
 (This batch can be as large as you want, but you'll need to use condor if you want to run it on more than 100 or so files, especially if you're using multiple tools.)
 You can select multiple tools if you are unsure which will provide you with the output that you want.
 You can find examples of what the output from various tools looks like under evaluation/output/data/[tool name].

-#Useage#
+### Useage

 The script is located under /projects/pdf_eval/code/pdf-text-extraction-benchmark and is called as follows: